Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 - You can use lump crab or jumbo lump crab meat for this recipe.
 In my opinion, the only time it’s really beneficial to use jumbo lump crab meat is for crab cakes where you really want the crab to shine.
 In a dip, it’s not quite as important to only have jumbo lump crab meat since there are plenty of other ingredients.
 You will save a lot of money using lump crab meat instead!

 - Try to make sure you are using a tartar sauce you’ve tried and enjoyed, recently I made this using a new tartar sauce I haven’t tried before and it was not as good.
 I really enjoy the Whole Foods brand tartar sauce.
+If you’re hesitant about using tartar sauce, use mayonnaise instead.

 - If you have never had Old Bay before or do not like it that much, start with only 1 tbsp.
 You can always mix in more after cooking!